-- While Hypertime as a general structure and editorial direction for the DCU as a whole has fallen out of style, Grant Morrison (one of the originators of the idea, along with Mark Waid) still very much is a believer in it.
+- While Hypertime as a general structure and editorial direction for the DCU as a whole has fallen out of style, Grant Morrison (one of the originators of the idea, along with Mark Waid) is still very much is a believer in it.
 He deals with the concept in his long-running work with Batman, Seven Soldiers, a run of Action Comics, Final Crisis, and The Multiversity; in Multiversity particularly, he plays with Mythology Gags and Call Backs from throughout the DCU and treats the entire universe's history as still in play, even if it's been retconned out "officially".
 Joshua Williamson and James Tynion IV have also used Hypertime (along with a bunch of other similar concepts) in their Justice/Doom War storyline from Justice League Vol. 4.

 - Marvel has hit the halfway mark for this as well, in several of its series.
 Earth X, Universe X and Paradise X is a story about an Alternate Universe which has some major revelations about the whole of the Marvel Multiverse, which they generally haven't decided to keep.
 While they always did this to a degree with their Sliding Timescale, they never made it a story feature.